Apps72/Dev.Data/ReadMe.md

 * Fix bug when the SQL query (with anonymous converter) returns no data.

+### Version 4.0.3

+* Add, for the Generator, an argument NullableRefTypes to use the new C# 8.0 nullable reference types.
+* Add, for the Generator, an argument SortProperties to sort alphabetically all classes and all class properties.

 ### [RoadMap]

 * Include Insert, Delete, Update method to simplify the CRUD operations in one table of database.